usnistgov/800-63-3/sp800-63a/sec9_usability.md

     * At the start of the enrollment session, inform users that they must not depart during the session, and that their actions must be visible throughout the session.
     * When biometrics are collected during the enrollment session, provide users clear instructions on how to complete the collection process just prior to the process.
 Verbal instructions with corrective feedback from a live operator are the most effective (e.g., instruct users where the biometric sensor is, when to start, how to interact with the sensor, and when the biometric collection is completed).

 * Since remote identity proofing is conducted online, follow general web usability principles.
-For example, design the user interface to walk users through the enrollment process; reduce users’ memory load; make the interface consistent; clearly label sequential steps; make the starting point clear; design to support multiple platforms and device sizes; and make the navigation consistent, easy to find, and easy to follow.
+For example, design the user interface to walk users through the enrollment process; reduce users' memory load; make the interface consistent; clearly label sequential steps; make the starting point clear; design to support multiple platforms and device sizes; and make the navigation consistent, easy to find, and easy to follow.

 ####  9.4.
 Post-Enrollment